 the world's smartest travel social network

-We all love the hustle and bustle of Hanoi, but occasionally we yearn for a little bit of peace and quiet.
+Writing as an expat, we all love the hustle and bustle of Hanoi, but occasionally we yearn for a little bit of peace and quiet.
 Not to mention this time of year it’s a bit…. bleak, isn’t it?
-So instead of heading down to the local beer Hơi this weekend, why not head somewhere quiet outside the city to see what Vietnam has to offer outside of Sa Pa and Ha Long Bay?
-Here are my 5 favorite spots that are close enough to get to this weekend for a day or two: …Continue
+So instead of heading down to the local beer hơi…

 A Mai Chau day trip from Hanoi wasn’t on my original list of places I wanted to see in Vietnam.
 Sapa, however, was.
 I wanted to see the bright green terraced rice paddies that the area is known for.
 Even more, I wanted to experience the lives of the minority tribes who live in the SaPa Valley and its surrounds.

 It’s a reasonable distance out to Sapa from Hanoi, and whilst that didn’t…Continue